Skip to Content

 From the Console

 Navigate to Reports and click Generate Report.
-Select the completed run and evaluation run, then confirm.
-Once complete, click the report to view it in the browser.
-Recommendations with auto-apply buttons appear inline.
+Pick a completed evaluation run and confirm.
+Once the report finishes, click it to view in the browser.

 Iterating on Results

-1. Read the report to understand failure root causes
+1. Read the report to understand what’s driving failures.

 3. Push a new version: veris env push --tag v1.1

-5. Generate a new report and compare with the previous one
+5. Generate a new report on the new run.

-Over time, you build a history of reports that tracks your agent’s improvement across versions.
+Over time you build a history of reports that tracks your agent’s quality across versions.

 CLI Commands